DigeZyme®: What it is, what it's for, and why we include it in Glorioso

 Summary

-DigeZyme® is a complex of five microbial-derived digestive enzymes —amylase, protease, lipase, lactase, and cellulase— that facilitates the digestion and absorption of macronutrients present in vegan protein.
+DigeZyme® is a complex of five microbial-derived digestive enzymes—amylase, protease, lipase, lactase, and cellulase—that facilitates the digestion and absorption of macronutrients present in vegan protein.
 It is 100% plant-based, GMO-free, dairy-free, and soy-free.
 We include it in all Glorioso proteins because we believe that a protein that is not well digested does not fulfill its function, no matter how good the other ingredients are.

 This article is for informational purposes only.
-It does not constitute medical or personalized nutritional advice.
+It does not constitute personalized medical or nutritional advice.
 If you have concerns about your digestive health, consult a healthcare professional.

 Previous Next